-The Sustainable Food Practices team has been working with specialists in Green IT (https://bicshub.uni.lu) at the University of Luxembourg, in a PPP with the supermarket chain Pall Center, on an experimental and transdisciplinary project.
-The objective of the project is to create and pilot an application presenting ethical and eco-responsible information about products, for consumers to peruse while shopping for food.
-This information will be built around the four sustainability categories environment, social wellbeing, economic wellbeing and good governance (SAFA guidelines).
+The Sustainable Food Practices team has been working with specialists in the University IT services (SIU) team, in a collaboration with the supermarket chain Pall Center, on an experimental and transdisciplinary project.
+The objective of the project is to create and pilot an application presenting ethical and eco-responsible information about food products, for consumers to peruse while shopping for food.
+This information provided within the app is organised around the four main sustainability themes: Environment, Social Well-Being, Economic Well-Being and Good Governance.

-This tool, Goodness Groceries, will be a virtual shopping companion for customers in the form of a mobile phone app, which will allow them to scan a QR code on food packaging, and show them information about the sustainable attributes of the product.
-These are the attributes that sociological studies have revealed to be the most relevant to the daily priorities, concerns and constraints that consumers have.
+This tool, Goodness Groceries, is a virtual shopping companion for customers in the form of a mobile phone app, which allows them to scan a QR code on a tag placed in the shelves next to each food product included in the App and shows them information about the sustainable attributes of the product.
+These are the attributes that sociological studies have revealed to be among the most relevant to daily priorities, concerns and constraints that consumers have.

-Such a user-friendly tool will allow consenting, random consumers to draw contextual, precise and concise information, in a technically easy-to-use way and on the spot when selecting products.
-The product information provided in Goodness Groceries will look at how actors, methods and practices at all stages of the food chain meet the four categories: Environment, Social well-being, Economic well-being, and Good Governance.
-This includes looking at the place of production, the type of production or transformation, transport distance, ecological and social impact of these practices, but also the qualitative properties of food, etc. Content will be tailored to the specific interests of each consumer.
+Such a user-friendly tool allows consumers taking part in the study to read contextual, precise and concise information, easily and on the spot when shopping.
+The product information provided in Goodness Groceries has been written based on an analysis of a self-assessment questionnaire provided to food suppliers, where they responded to questions about the methods and practices at all stages of the food production and supply chain, and how these meet the four main sustainability themes: Environment, Social Well-Being, Economic Well-Being, and Good Governance.
+This includes considering methods of production, transformation, transport distance and the ecological and social impact of these practices and of the ways food companies are managed.
+In the app the content is tailored to the specific interests of each consumer.

-The partnership with Pall Center will enable us to collect consumer purchasing data, from before, during, and after the study, by utilising customer cards.
-This will allow us to measure the potential impact of such a tool.
+The partnership with Pall Center enables us to collect consumer purchasing data during the study.
+This allows us to measure the potential impact of such a tool.

-The study also comprises qualitative interviews with consumers following the implementation phase, revealing if such a tool was perceived to be useful or if there was resistance or disinterest – and for what reasons.
+In the next steps, our study will also comprise qualitative interviews with consumers, revealing if such a tool was perceived to be useful or if there was resistance or disinterest – and for which reasons.
 What content influenced pilot-consumers’ choices of different foods, ideally a more ethical and eco-responsible one?
 Thus, qualitative interviews with consumers on their experiences of shopping and receiving tailor-made ethical information via an app on their phones will highlight the potential scope of such a targeted, yet quickly accessible and flexible intervention – both during ordinary food shopping decision-making and, potentially, for a longer-term sustainable and reflexive consumption.